git/git.github.io/rev_news/drafts/edition-4.md

 Christian Halstrick said that he sometimes gets "invalid channel 101" errors when pushing over HTTP using a JGit client.

-He had already greatly debugged the problem which appears when quotas on the filesystem prevent the Git server to store a big packfile.
+He had already deeply debugged the problem which appears when quotas on the filesystem prevent the Git server to store a big packfile.
 The server then sends back a packet line "0013error: ..." to the client, but the client think that sideband communication should still be used,